emocibob/Infobip-Test-Assignment/README.md

 # Script info

 The script `scrape-expo-data.js` collects data about the exhibitors from the Mobile World Congress website.
+In total it scrapes ~3000 pages.

 After the script is finished running the user will be presented with a pop-up window asking to save a csv file with the data.

+The script was tested in the latest version of Google Chrome.

 ## Running the script